whatsnowplaying/whats-now-playing/docs/help/accuracy.rst

 This example is also important when working with systems such as Deezer, Tidal, etc, or even WinMedia as (ultimately) the source of your music.
-In the listing above, we are almost always at #4 since many pieces of the software invovled do not provide the album information.
+In the listing above, we are almost always at #4 since many pieces of the software involved do not provide the album information.
 Since there is no other information, it can sometimes be a bit hit or miss.

 For white labels, mixes, etc, the software will try as much as it can to locate something but that